 What are electrolytes?

+During sweating, electrolytes are excreted through your horse’s sweat glands.
 Consequently, they can lose a lot of electrolytes – approximately 9g per litre of sweat.
 Sodium, chloride and potassium are present in large quantities in sweat, with smaller amounts of magnesium and calcium.

 - Poor performance

 - Poor recovery after exercise, thumps (synchronous diaphragmatic flutter)

 Electrolyte deficiency can also cause a decrease in the horse’s thirst response, leading to dehydration.
 Sodium is the main electrolyte responsible for your horse’s regulation of thirst, and a deficiency of it can impair their ability to recognise when they need to drink.

 It is quite common for horses to not receive enough electrolytes from their diet alone.
 In particular, forage in the UK is particularly low in sodium.
 Grass and hard feed do provide a certain level of electrolytes, in most cases this is not enough to meet your horse’s requirements if they are in more than light work.

 Electrolytes for performance horse